payu-india/CMS-Chatbot/docs/cross-border payments/upi-autopay-integration-cross-border-payments-import/integrate-import-with-upi-autopay-for-payubiz.md

 > * If first value is absent, then UDF param will be sent as  NULL || \<VALUE>
 > * If second value is absent, then UDF param will be sent as \ \<VALUE>

 3. If the Invoice ID value was unavailable when posting the transaction at [Step 1](#step-1-make-payment-using-web-checkout-integration), it can be updated using the **UDF Update** API by posting it in the UDF5 parameter.
-For more information, refer to [UDF Update API](ref:udf_update_api).
+For more information, refer to <Anchor label="UDF Update API" target="_blank" href="ref:udf_update_api">UDF Update API</Anchor>.
 4. According to the RBI guidelines, the invoice file must be shared with PayU within 10 days of the transaction.
 The invoices can be uploaded using the **Invoice Upload** API.
-For more information, refer to [Invoice Upload API](ref:invoice_upload_api).
+For more information, refer to <Anchor label="Invoice Upload API" target="_blank" href="ref:invoice_upload_api">Invoice Upload API</Anchor>.